pranjalkalal/CEH-Exam-Preparation/Chapter 19: Cloud Computing.md

 3. **Registries**:
    - Stores container images.
    - Supports image delivery via orchestration software.
+   - popular registry services include Docker Hub,Amazon Elastic Container Registry (ECR), Docker Trusted Registry (DTR) etc..

 4. **Orchestrators**:
+   - orchestrators are tools that allow DevOps administrators to fetch images from the registries,deploy them into containers and manage container operation.
    - Transforms images into containers and deploys them.
    - Manages large-scale container deployments programmatically.
+   - popular orchestrators: kubernetes,docur swarm,nomad,mesos etc..

 5. **Hosts**:
    - Operate and manage containers based on orchestrator instructions.

+**Three phases of container lifecycle:**
+   1.Image creation,Testing and accreditation
+   2.Storage and retrieval of image
+   3.Deployment and Management of container

 ## Key Terms and Concepts
 - **Docker**:
-  - A leading platform for building, deploying, and managing containerized applications.
+  - A leading platform for building, deploying, and managing containerized applications. it is PAAS through os level virtualization.
+  - **Doken engine**: it is client/server application installed on host that allows to develop, deploy and run applications using this components: Server,Rest API,Client CLI
+  - **Docker Swarm**: It is mode in D.engine which allows to manage multiple D.E withing D.platform
+  - **Doker Architecture**:
+     - components: Doker Daemon, Docker Client, Docker Registries
+  - **Doker Objects**
+     - Images,Containers,Services,Networking,Volumes
+  - **Doker Operations**
+  - **Container network model CDN**
+    - 2 drivers:IPAM Driver(IP adress mannagement),network driver
+    - D.E have 5 native network drivers(Host,Bridge,overlay,MACVLAN,None)
+       - Host: By using a host driver, a container implements the host networking stack.
+       - Overlay: An overlay driver is used to enable container communication over the physical network infrastructure.
+       - MACVLAN: A macvlan driver is used to create a network connection between container interfaces and the parent host interface or sub-interfaces using the Linux MACVLAN bridge mode.
+       - None: A none driver implements its own networking stack and is isolated completely from the host networking stack.
-  - Features:
+    - 3 remote drivers(contiv,weave,kuryr)

    - Docker Images: Base templates for creating containers.
    - Docker Daemon: Manages Docker objects and handles API requests.
    - Docker Registry (e.g., Docker Hub): Repository for official and custom container images.
    - Docker Files: Text files with commands for creating container images.

 - **Orchestration**:
   - Automates the container lifecycle, including:
     - Provisioning and deployment.
     - Resource allocation and scaling.
     - Security and monitoring.
-  - Popular tools: Kubernetes, OpenShift, Docker Swarm, Ansible.
+  - Popular tools: Kubernetes(K8), OpenShift, Docker Swarm, Ansible.
+- **Cluster**: set of two or more connected nodes that run parallelly to complate task.
+   - 3 types: Highly available(HA) or fail-over, Load Balancing, High performance computing

 ## Security Challenges in Containerization
 1. **Untrusted Images**: